 Megan is a conservation ecologist with broad interests in ecological sustainability, climate change and economics.
-From 2009-2012 she worked as a Research Assistant where her role was primarily to undertake research into applied conservation problems through the use and development of conservation planning tools.
+From 2009-2012 she worked as a Research Assistant undertaking research into applied conservation problems through the use and development of conservation planning tools.
 During this time, her research included: an analysis of the potential co-benefits for biodiversity through native vegetation regrowth in the context of the carbon market, the use and misuse of biodiversity offsets, as well as a regional scale spatial prioritization analysis for conservation management in the Great Western Woodlands, Western Australia.
 She provided research support in the form of data analysis, geographic information systems and conservation planning for a range of projects, and assisted with supervision of student projects.

 As an undergraduate Megan studied a dual Bachelors program in Science (Ecology) and Arts (Mathematics) at the University of Queensland, where she completed a diverse set of courses ranging from operations research, bifurcations and chaos, conservation biology and field ecology studies.
 She was awarded a Bachelor of Science with First Class Honours from the University of Queensland in June 2009.
 During her Honours year she was supervised by Prof Hugh Possingham, Dr James Watson and Dr Richard Fuller.
 In 2013 she started her PhD at the Australian National University.